 However, there is no independent agency that tabulates global or worldwide sales of musical artists.
 Can it really be proven that Elvis is the best-selling global artist of all-time?

-Read more about the surprising behind-the-scenes relationship between The King and The Fab Four in the new book, ELVIS AND THE BEATLES: Love and Rivalry Between the Two Biggest Acts of the 20th Century
+Read more about the surprising behind-the-scenes relationship between The King and The Fab Four in the 2018 book, ELVIS AND THE BEATLES: Love and Rivalry Between the Two Biggest Acts of the 20th Century